 How are the largest insurers responding to coronavirus?

-State Farm also announced it has altered its leave policy to ensure customers and employees are safe while providing financial security to employees affected.
+“Combined with the dividend, this totals approximately $4.2 billion in savings for our auto customers,” State Farm stated in a press release.
+The company also confirmed it has altered its leave policy to ensure customers and employees are safe while providing financial security to employees affected.

 Geico posted an update to its website announcing an automatic Giveback Credit.
 “GEICO is providing a 15 percent credit to our auto and motorcycle policyholders as your policy comes up for renewal between April 8 and October 7, 2020.
 The credit will also apply to any new policies purchased during this period.”